rosmith76/client-routing/README.md

 API endpoint: `http://jsonplaceholder.typicode.com/posts`

+We learned how to make API requests and have used them in all previous projects let's take that knowledge and hit an API.

--   Change "Book" template to handle API payload
+-   Change the content of your `Books` div to reflect the API payload.
--   Change view state so when you click "Book" in the navbar (you have to add this yourself) it displays all of the books.

-## Bonus Challenge

--   Change the page layout and color-scheme based on what "page" the user is on.

--   On the books "page" only add a place below the navbar but before the listing of all books, inside of that add a place to search for a single book based on ID.

--   Implement the code that will display the result of a user searching for that ID and display it in the special space you just created.

-## Double Bonus
+## Bonus

--   After doing the above, try to do it without having the location hash change.

-OR

 -   After doing the above, try to do the same but with a nested route, so it would looks something like `localhost:8080/book/:id`

 ## Additional Resources